pandasuryanarayan/Password-Generator/README.md

 # Password-Generator
 Code of Password Generator
-This is a simple Password generator code in Python Language.
+This is a simple Password generator code in Python Language without GUI.